 Three nuclear powers, namely the United Kingdom, Russia, and France, operate large-scale reprocessing facilities for non-military use, and China plans to import this technology from France.
 Non-nuclear weapon states such as Germany and Belgium have operated research facilities in the past.
-Currently, only Japan has a large-scale reprocessing facility, which is pending approval for operation.
+Currently, only Japan has a large-scale reprocessing facility, which is scheduled to open in 2021.
 Non-nuclear countries other than Japan are intending to significantly reduce, and eventually eliminate, their supplies of separated plutonium.
 Germany already has eliminated its domestic holdings.